Customizing Fundraisers for Facebook Groups

 As part of the Community Sustainability team on Facebook App, our team was tasked with providing monetization tools to group admins so that they could support their group and its members.

+There are many existing monetization tools on the FB app today, including the Facebook Fundraisers product.
 Our team worked cross-functionally with the Fundraisers team to bring the FB personal fundraisers product into Facebook Groups and customize it to ensure that it met product market fit (PMF) for group admins.

 How could we improve the fundraisers creation flow so that we could reduce the number of fundraiser rejections and increase the number of successful published fundraisers?